tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 While grabbed you deal 1d3 times your level in damage to the creature grabbing you at the start of each of your turns.
 While you are being grabbed by a creature, that creature takes damage equal to 1d3 times your level at the start of each of its turns.

 **Quirk:** Plots intricate revenge schemes.

 ---

+#### Treasured Indulgence

+Quick Action

+_Recharge 16+:_ Increase the escalation die by 1d3.
+Until the end of the battle, your true magic items come perilously close to taking you over.
+In fact, you need to roll a normal save (11+) at the start of each of your turns.
+If you fail the save, the GM and your fellow players indulge themselves in arranging a somewhat suboptimal turn for you that indulges as many of your magic item quirks as comically or dramatically appropriate.
+Your items aren’t (usually) trying to get you killed, but they’re somewhat monomaniacal.

+**Quirk:** Very devoted to the wellbeing of true magic items, and addresses them as if they were all fully sentient conversationalists.

+---